TechnoLiterati/Hacktoberfest2020/README.md

 A collection of different types of algorithms used for various different Data Structures, in different languages.
 This repository is open to all.
 To help you out with your Hacktoberfest goals!!
-All you need to do is just add any sorting algorithm of your choice in any language you like with only the condition that it hasn't already been added.
+All you need to do is just add any algorithm of your choice in any language you like with only the condition that it hasn't already been added.

 ## Structure of the Repository